Counting on General Run-Length Grammars: Basic Concepts

 \subsection{Range summary queries on grids}

-A discrete grid of $r$ rows and $c$ columns stores points at integer coordinates $(x,y)$, with $1 \le x \le c$ and $1 \le j \le r$.
-Grids storing $m$ points can be stored in $O(m)$ space, so that some {\em summary} queries are performed on {\em orthogonal ranges} of the grid.
-In particular, it is possible to associate an integer to each point, and then, given an orthohonal range $[x_1,x_2] \times [y_1,y_2]$, compute the {\em sum} of all the integers associated with the points falling in that range.
-Chazelle \cite{Cha88} showed how to run that query in time \(O(\log^{2+\epsilon} m)\), for any constant \(\epsilon > 0\), within space $O(m)$.
+A discrete grid of $r$ rows and $c$ columns stores points at integer coordinates $(x,y)$, with $1 \le x \le c$ and $1 \le y \le r$.
+Grids with $m$ points can be stored in $O(m)$ space, so that some {\em summary} queries are performed on {\em orthogonal ranges} of the grid.
+In particular, one can associate an integer with each point, and then, given an orthogonal range $[x_1,x_2] \times [y_1,y_2]$, compute the {\em sum} of all the integers associated with the points in that range.
+Chazelle \cite{Cha88} showed how to run that query in time \(O(\log^{2+\epsilon} m)\), for any constant \(\epsilon > 0\), in $O(m)$ space.